AnggaR96s/Reforestation/README.md

-## Why did the belt go to prison?
-He held up a pair of pants!
+## Every machine in the coin factory broke down all of a sudden without explanation.
+It just doesn’t make any cents.